Early NK-cell and T-cell dysfunction marks progression to severe dengue in patients with obesity and healthy weight

 Abstract

 Dengue is a mosquito-borne virus infection affecting half of the world’s population for which therapies are lacking.
 The role of T and NK-cells in protection/immunopathogenesis remains unclear for dengue.
 We performed a longitudinal phenotypic, functional and transcriptional analyses of T and NK-cells in 124 dengue patients using flow cytometry and single-cell RNA-sequencing.
-We show that T/NK-cell signatures early in infection discriminate patients who will progress to severe dengue (SD) from those who do not.
-In patients with overweight/obesity these signatures are exacerbated compared to healthy weight patients, supporting their increased susceptibility to SD.
-In SD, CD4+/CD8+ T-cells and NK-cells display increased co-inhibitory receptor expression and decreased cytotoxic capacity compared to non-SD.
-Furthermore, type-I Interferon signalling is downregulated in SD, suggesting defective virus-sensing mechanisms may underlie NK/T-cell dysfunction.
-We propose that dysfunctional “professional killer” T/NK-cells underpin dengue pathogenesis.
-Our findings pave the way for the evaluation of immunomodulatory therapies for dengue.
+We show that T/NK-cell signatures early in infection discriminate patients who develop severe dengue (SD) from those who do not.
+These signatures are exacerbated in patients with overweight/obesity compared to healthy weight patients, supporting their increased susceptibility to SD.
+In SD, CD4+/CD8+ T-cells and NK-cells display increased co-inhibitory receptor expression and decreased cytotoxic potential compared to non-SD.
+Using transcriptional and proteomics approaches we show decreased type-I Interferon responses in SD, suggesting defective innate immunity may underlie NK/T-cell dysfunction.
+We propose that dysfunctional T and NK-cell signatures underpin dengue pathogenesis and may represent novel targets for immunomodulatory therapy in dengue.

 Original languageEnglish